Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 - By special ballot through Elections Markham’s Home Visit Program.

 In 2003, Markham became the first city in Canada to vote online in a government election.
-Starting as a limited pilot during advance voting and involving special pre-registration, this effort to modernize was a response to public feedback about conventional in-person voting barriers for persons with disabilities as well as anyone whose life circumstances make voting in-person difficult or impossible, including older adults, single and working parents, students away at school, shift workers, people on vacation or travelling for work, and military service people.
+Starting as a limited pilot during advance voting and involving special pre-registration, this effort to modernize was a response to public feedback about conventional in-person voting barriers for persons with disabilities as well as anyone whose life circumstances make voting in-person difficult or impossible, including older adults, single and working parents, students away at school, shift workers, people travelling for work or vacation, and military service people.

 With increasing levels of uptake among voters and developments in online voting security, Elections Markham has gradually extended online voting service to all Markham voters during all Voting Days.
 The 2022 Markham Municipal Election was the City’s 6th consecutive election since 2003 to feature both remote and in-person voting options, and represented the country’s longest-running online voting program to-date.